What is Guarana?

 - Caffeine can irritate symptoms of schizophrenia, so if you have this condition, you will need to be extremely careful when taking guarana (x).

-- High levels of caffeine, such as those found in guarana, could complicate the way the body processes blood sugar (x).
+- High levels of caffeine could complicate the way the body processes blood sugar (x).
 This makes it potentially problematic for people with diabetes.
 Essentially, high doses of guarana could hinder diabetics from effectively treating their low blood sugar levels.

-Guarana can be very beneficial when taken consistently in small doses.
-To stay safe and ensure you don’t experience side effects, keep your dose limited to 250-300 milligrams per day, depending on your height and weight.
+As a precaution, keep your dose limited to 250-300 milligrams per day, depending on your height and weight.
+Side effects can include stomach irritation, increased, heart rate, nervousness or agitation.
 You should also lower your dose if you are pregnant or breastfeeding to under 200 milligrams per day.

 The Bottom Line